What makes a micro servo to become the best DLG servo?

 I.e. you can take off the bottom part and shrink-wrap the servo before installing it.

-They seem to be slightly slow on 1S LiPo as it’s a standard voltage version but still makes the job done.
+They seem to be slightly slow on 1S LiPo as it’s a standard voltage version but still get the job done.

 Emax ES9051 [Digital]